 Where should recognition come from?
 Recognition has traditionally been given top-down by managers.
 However, 360-degree or peer-to-peer recognition, coming from all levels, is the most effective.
 In fact, peers are the top influence in driving colleagues to go the extra mile.

 Use a multifaceted rewards and recognition program

 Many employers assume that employees always want money instead of non-tangible rewards, but research suggests that’s not necessarily true.
 Research by Deloitte, for example, identified two different types of recognition:

 - Token and monetary rewards

 They found that both types of recognition are important to employees, as “this varied approach helps to constantly and frequently reinforce desired employee behaviors.”

 It might not seem intuitive at first, but imagine receiving a bonus without any note or explanation.
 How would you know how to replicate the behaviors that led to the bonus?
 You’d have no idea what you did correctly to earn it—and how to avoid doing something incorrectly.
 Remember to be specific!

-Give employees voice and choice
+Give employees a voice and a choice

 Make it fun!
 Don’t start with the assumption that you already know what everyone wants.
 Engage your employees to better understand the types of rewards they’re most interested in.